alessandromanattini/ANSAL/README.md

 ## 3. Guitar Module <a name="guitar-module"></a>
 This module has been deployed in SuperCollider.
 We’ve called it “Guitar“ because this is the way we used it but, technically, it could be used with any input signal from a microphone.
-Care has been put in the choice of the interface - the MMA-A - , to ensure a stable conversion, and the mic - 4099 - a precise supercardioid, both from DPA Microphones
+Care has been put in the choice of the interface - the MMA-A - , to ensure a stable conversion, and the mic - 4099 - a precise supercardioid, both from DPA Microphones.

 ![Guitar GUI](ReadmeFiles/GuitarGUIscheme.png)